SanjaiOfficial/Image-Enhancement-Filters-OpenCV/README.md

-# Image Smoothing and Sharpening Using OpenCV
+# EXP- 5 Image Smoothing and Sharpening Using OpenCV

 ## Aim